deepset-ai/haystack/docs/_src/api/api/other.md

 adjusting `Answer` scores when using the `"merge"` join_mode.
 By default, equal weight is assigned to each `Reader` score.
 This parameter is not compatible with the `"concatenate"` join_mode.
 - `top_k_join`: Limit `Answer`s to top_k based on the resulting scored of the join.
+- `sort_by_score`: Whether to sort the incoming answers by their score.
+Set this to True if your Answers are coming from a Reader or TableReader.
+Set to False if any Answers come from a Generator since this assigns None as a score to each.

 <a id="route_documents"></a>